By Leon d’Ancona B.T.L, M.T.L., RRESI, CEO

 Have the last 12-months of sold to ask ratios ready.
 Sellers should be shown what market conditions allow them to expect.
 Buyers need to be in tune with the fact that offering way less than what is asked for, will not further their cause.

-In today’s difficult real estate market 93% of a reasonable last asking price is not uncommon.
+In today’s difficult housing market 93% of a reasonable last asking price is not uncommon.
 Prepare your seller for what lies ahead.
 Use this measure of the seller’s confidence in the market.

 Homes sold at 100% or more of the last asking price.